prodigymaestromind/prodigymaestromind/README.md

 - [Instagram](https://www.instagram.com/prodigymaestromind/)

-Feel free to make any further adjustments to the content to better reflect your personal style and preferences.
-Good luck with your career pursuits!
 <!---
 prodigymaestromind/prodigymaestromind is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.